 - Roxbury House is a group home for adolescent males, ages 14 to 18 preparing themselves for returning to their families, foster care, or independent living.
 The program helps them develop the skills they will need to become contributing members of the community.

 - St. Ann’s Home and School specializes in providing residential, outpatient, and private day school options for a wide range of learning disabilities and/or behavioral and emotional disorders.
 Services are designed to nurture, rehabilitate, and support these youth.

 - Solstice Residential and Day School Program – Rowley is a therapeutic, residential home for emotionally challenged youth.
 The accredited, specialized day school, grades 7 to 12, serves those who have learning, mental health, and/or emotional issues and offers a highly individualized education.

 - North Shore Recovery High School (NSRHS) – Beverly is funded by the State Department of Public Health and local school districts.
 NSRHS provides a high school environment free of alcohol and drugs that also fosters an ethic of honesty and mutual respect, promoting accountability to oneself and to the community.

-- SEEM Collaborative, Middle School and Campus Academy High School – Stoneham is a therapeutic middle and high school alternative day program offering quality-driven, affordable educational programs and services to students with unique needs that cannot be met by local school districts.
+- SEEM Collaborative, Middle School and Campus Academy High School – Stoneham is a therapeutic middle and high school alternative day program offering quality-driven, affordable educational programs and services to students with unique needs.

 - The Ladders Program at Beverly High School provides education to students who are struggling with social and emotional issues in addition to a variety of learning disabilities.
 This program provides a small group therapeutic environment to students struggling with anxiety while implementing the curriculum designed for grades 9-12 and ages 14-21.